 Often the concern is the perceived, daunting task of coordinating formal attire for both day time and evening, whilst staying in sync with the bride.
-Below is a short guide to point you in the right direction.
+Whether you are a guest, groomsman, groom or bride, below is a short guide to point you in the right direction.

 What Style Should I Choose?

 Wedding attire should transcend trends, and it is the attention to detail that can make it distinguishable from day-to-day attire.
 With choices abound in bespoke, there are a few fundamentals that should be incorporated across a myriad of wedding themes and trends.
 The first is a suit that distinguishes itself for the occasion, a reflection of the respect for the occasion, yet not mistaken for business attire.
 A lighter tone cloth is often enough to make this distinction, together with the detailing of the handkerchief, the iridescent sheen oyster shell buttons or cufflinks can be enough of a distinction to offer scope for individuality.
 Finally, only a white shirt, white handkerchief and a timeless pair of black shoes will do to complete this formal attire.